vlaurenzano/mnist/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  --algo ALGO  which algorithm to use: RandomForest, KNN
+  --algo ALGO  which algorithm to use: RandomForest, KNN, LogistricRegression
  ```

 ## With docker-compose